eksctl-io/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 > may change.

-Run this command from any directory in your file system. `eksctl` will clone your repository in a temporary directory that'll be removed later.
+Run this command from any directory in your file system. `eksctl` will clone your repository in a temporary directory that will be removed later.

 ```console
 EKSCTL_EXPERIMENTAL=true eksctl \